16EAGLE/getSpatialData/README.md

 ## Workflow

-The `getSpatialData` workflow to query, preview, analyse, select, order and download spatial data is designed to be as reproducible as possible and is made of six steps:
+The `getSpatialData` workflow is designed to be as reproducible as possible and is made of six steps:

 1. **querying** products of interest (see `get_products()`) for available records by an area of interest (AOI) and time (see `get_records()`),
 2. **previewing** geometries and previews of the obtained records (see `get_previews()`, `view_records()` and `view_previews()`),